micmejia/bible-dump/AMPC/Matthew/Matt 17.md

-And when Peter said, From other people [^l]not of their own family, Jesus said to him, Then the sons are exempt.
+And when Peter said, From other people not of their own family, Jesus said to him, Then the sons are exempt.